Increase Font Size

 Other Sources of Information

-The United States Department of Labor has a web site explaining USERRA rights and obligations.
+The United States Department of Labor has a website explaining USERRA rights and obligations.

 The Veterans’ Employment and Training Service (VETS) provides assistance to any person seeking USERRA information and protection.
 Here is the contact information for the Arizona VETS office.